cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     value: "1"
 ```

-## Vote on it
+## Vote on the proposal

-Have both Alice and Bob vote "yes" on it:
+Have both Alice and Bob vote "yes" on the proposal:

 <CodeGroup>